-Uh oh: Silicon Valley is building a Chinese-style social credit system
+Uh-oh: Silicon Valley is building a Chinese-style social credit system

 PatronScan

-A company called PatronScan sells three products–kiosk, desktop and handheld systems–designed to help bar and restaurant owners manage customers.
+A company called PatronScan sells three products—kiosk, desktop, and handheld systems—designed to help bar and restaurant owners manage customers.
 PatronScan is a subsidiary of the Canadian software company Servall Biometrics, and its products are now on sale in the United States, Canada, Australia, and the United Kingdom.

-PatronScan helps spot fake IDs–and troublemakers.
+PatronScan helps spot fake IDs—and troublemakers.
 When customers arrive at a PatronScan-using bar, their ID is scanned.
 The company maintains a list of objectionable customers designed to protect venues from people previously removed for “fighting, sexual assault, drugs, theft, and other bad behavior,” according to its website.
 A “public” list is shared among all PatronScan customers.
-So someone who’s banned by one bar in the U.S is potentially banned by all the bars in the U.S., UK and Canada that use the PatronScan system for up to a year.
+So someone who’s banned by one bar in the U.S. is potentially banned by all the bars in the U.S., the U.K., and Canada that use the PatronScan system for up to a year.
 (PatronScan Australia keeps a separate system.)

-Judgement about what kind of behavior qualifies for inclusion on a PatronScan list is up to the bar owners and managers.
+Judgment about what kind of behavior qualifies for inclusion on a PatronScan list is up to the bar owners and managers.
 Individual bar owners can ignore the ban, if they like.
 Data on non-offending customers is deleted in 90 days or less.
 Also: PatronScan enables bars to keep a “private” list that is not shared with other bars, but on which bad customers can be kept for up to five years.

 PatronScan does have an “appeals” process, but it’s up to the company to grant or deny those appeals.

-Uber and AirBnB
+Uber and Airbnb

 Thanks to the sharing economy, the options for travel have been extended far beyond taxis and hotels.
-Uber and AirBnB are leaders in providing transportation and accommodation for travelers.
+Uber and Airbnb are leaders in providing transportation and accommodation for travelers.
 But there are many similar ride-sharing and peer-to-peer accommodations companies providing similar services.

-AirBnB–a major provider of travel accommodation and tourist activities — bragged in March that it now has more than Six million listings in its system.
-That’s why a ban from AirBnB can limit travel options.
+Airbnb—a major provider of travel accommodation and tourist activities—bragged in March that it now has more than 6 million listings in its system.
+That’s why a ban from Airbnb can limit travel options.

-AirBnB can disable your account for life for any reason it chooses, and it reserves the right to not tell you the reason.
+Airbnb can disable your account for life for any reason it chooses, and it reserves the right to not tell you the reason.
 The company’s canned message includes the assertion that “This decision is irreversible and will affect any duplicated or future accounts.
 Please understand that we are not obligated to provide an explanation for the action taken against your account.”
-The ban can be based on something the host privately tells AirBnB about something they believe you did while staying at their property.
-AirBnB’s competitors have similar policies.
+The ban can be based on something the host privately tells Airbnb about something they believe you did while staying at their property.
+Airbnb’s competitors have similar policies.

 It’s now easy to get banned by Uber, too.
 Whenever you get out of the car after an Uber ride, the app invites you to rate the driver.
 What many passengers don’t know is that the driver now also gets an invitation to rate you.
 Under a new policy announced in May: If your average rating is “significantly below average,” Uber will ban you from the service.

 You can be banned from communications apps, too.
 For example, you can be banned on WhatsApp if too many other users block you.
-You can also get banned for sending spam, threatening messages, trying to hack or reverse-engineer the WhatsApp app or using the service with an unauthorized app.
+You can also get banned for sending spam, threatening messages, trying to hack or reverse-engineer the WhatsApp app, or using the service with an unauthorized app.

 WhatsApp is small potatoes in the United States.
 But in much of the world, it’s the main form of electronic communication.
 Not being allowed to use WhatsApp in some countries is as punishing as not being allowed to use the telephone system in America.